A small amount of mucus in stool is not unusual for cats, as it is integral to the process of defecation.

 Potential underlying conditions causing mucus in the stool can be identified by:

 After diagnosis, treatment depends on the underlying cause and can include:

-Mature tapeworms can resemble mucus in the stool, but their presence is generally discernible upon close inspection.
+Mature tapeworms can resemble mucus in the stool, but their presence is generally discernable upon close inspection.